RunyanLab/Pupil-processing/README.md

                     Lower thresold value --> more pixels get contained in pupil ROI You must test out different thresholds to find the value that works best for you data

+Elective Analyses
-Kmeans cluster analysis: Check if you would like to run elective kmeans clustering analyses.
+- Kmeans cluster analysis: Check if you would like to run elective kmeans clustering analyses.
 This function will cluster the normalized pupil data into 3 clusters: high arousal, low arousal and transition state periods.
 Inputting 'y' will run this function and save all relevant variables into the file within saveBaseFolder.
 Inputting 'n' will skip running this function.
 Set first input of function to perferred aligned and normalized pupil output variable (pup_norm_unsmoothed,pup_norm_10 or pup_norm_30).
 If not change is made the function will use pup_norm_unsmoothed as default.

-Dilaction/Constriction event analysis: Check if you would like to run elective detection of dilation and constriction events This function will . without constraint, constraints may be added to eliminate dilation/constriction events of small magnitudes or ones that occur within a larger event of interest.
+- Dilaction/Constriction event analysis: Check if you would like to run elective detection of dilation and constriction events This function will . without constraint, constraints may be added to eliminate dilation/constriction events of small magnitudes or ones that occur within a larger event of interest.
 Inputting 'y' will run this function and save all relevant variables into the file within saveBaseFolder.
 Set first input of function to perferred aligned pupil output variable (normalized or not normalized)/ If no change to input is made the function will use pup_norm_unsmoothed as default.
 Inputting 'n' will skip running this function.

 When you are happy with your selection, press the "Run" buttion